GlobalNOC/tsds-services/INSTALL.md

 The X.509 certificates can be created by doing the following:

 ```
-[root@tsds ~]# openssl genrsa 2048 > /etc/mongodca-key.pem
+[root@tsds ~]# certtool -p --outfile /etc/pki/tls/private/mongo-`hostname`.key
-[root@tsds ~]# openssl req -new -x509 -nodes -days 3650 -key ca-key.pem -out ca-cert.pem
-[root@tsds ~]# openssl req -newkey rsa:2048 -days 3650 -nodes -keyout server-key.pem -out server-req.pem
-[root@tsds ~]# openssl x509 -req -in server-req.pem -days 3650 -CA ca-cert.pem -CAkey ca-key.pem -set_serial 01 -out server-cert.pem
+[root@tsds ~]# certtool -s --load-privkey /etc/pki/tls/private/mongo-`hostname`.key --outfile /etc/pki/tls/certs/mongo-`hostname`.crt
 ```

-This will generate certificates valid for 10 years.
+Once again, make sure to specify the proper hostname for the `Common name` option.

-Each mongo instance will needs its corresponding config file updated to have the "net" section look like the following:
+Each `mongod` and `mongos` instance will need its corresponding config file updated to have the "net" section look like the following with the correct certificate file paths:

 ```
 net:
   port: <whatever port number was already here>
   ssl:
     mode: "preferSSL"
-    CAFile: "/path/to/CA.crt"
+    CAFile: "/etc/pki/tls/certs/mongo-hostname.crt"
-    PEMKeyFile: "/path/to/file.pem"
+    PEMKeyFile: "/etc/pki/tls/private/mongo-hostname.key"
-    clusterFile: "/path/to/file.pem"
+    clusterFile: "/etc/pki/tls/private/mongo-hostname.key"
-    clusterPassword: "<password on CA file>"
+    clusterPassword: "password used when creating certs"
 ```

-If you are using self-signed certificates, you will also need to include:
+If you are using self-signed certificates, you will also need to include the following in the "ssl" section:

 ```
 allowInvalidCertificates: "true"
 ```

-In the ssl section above.
+File ownership and permissions need to be set appropriately on the certificates:

 If performing an upgrade from an existing mongo stack, every piece will need to be stopped and this applied, then every piece restarted.
 It might be useful to do the next step about Authorization while the servers are all down, but it might also be useful to limit the moving pieces per step.